braathwaate/stratego/README.md

 Finally, you can try to run it from the command line:

-	java -jar stratego_v0.10.4.jar
+	java -jar stratego_v0.12.0.jar

-For a more challenging game, click the Settings menu and set the difficulty level to the middle (about 1 second) and enable the Two Squares rule.
+For a more challenging game, click the Settings menu and set the difficulty level to the middle (about 1 second).
+For an easier game, keep the difficulty all the way to the left and disable the Two Squares rule.

 # About the AI (Artificial Intelligence)